-SEAT Leon hatchback - MPG, running costs & CO2
+SEAT Leon review - MPG, running costs & CO2

 SEAT Leon MPG & CO2

-The 1.0-litre and 1.5-litre petrol are available with 'eTSI' 48-volt mild-hybrid technology, but only in combination with a DSG automatic gearbox.
-This will harvest energy under deceleration and store it in a small battery, ready to power the car during engine-off coasting and provide a small boost under acceleration.
-There's also a 2.0-litre TSI petrol engine for FR trims and above but this is thirstier, only managing around 40mpg.
+The 1.5-litre petrol is available with 'eTSI' 48-volt mild-hybrid technology, but only in combination with a DSG automatic gearbox.
+This will harvest energy under deceleration and store it in a small battery, ready to power the car during engine-off coasting and provide a small boost under acceleration – these cars actually offer just a small improvement to efficiency at up to 53.5mpg but cost around £3,000, so will appeal solely if you really want that automatic transmission.

 More reviews